 How is K-Guard Seamless?

-What Makes K-Guard Seamless Gutters Better than Sectional Gutters?
+What Makes K-Guard Better than Sectional Gutters?

 There are many benefits of installing seamless gutters.
-As previously mentioned, sectional gutter systems are installed on a home piece by piece, using bolts, screws, and sealants to connect each section.
+As mentioned, sectional gutter systems are installed on a home piece by piece, using bolts, screws, and sealants to connect each section.
 These seams can loosen over time, and the sealant can wear down from heavy rains, snowstorms, ice dams, and strong wind gusts.
 The excess pressure and stress that’s put on a sectional gutter system from these weather events will loosen the seams, creating small openings.

 These openings trap debris, forming clogs and impeding water flow, causing the sectional gutters to leak, overflow, and even cause the gutter system to pull away from the home.
-Seamless gutters eliminate clogs forming in small openings between each section since seamless gutters are installed using one continuous piece of material.
+Seamless gutters eliminate clog forming in small openings between each section since seamless gutters are installed using one continuous piece of material.